jeremydhoon/jeremydhoon.github.com/_posts/2013-03-19-abusing-hash-kernels-for-wildly-unprincipled-machine-learning.md

 we hash that word to obtain an index in the array.
 We then add the value of the feature to the array entry at that index, with a few twists.
 [Weinberg et al.](http://alex.smola.org/papers/2009/Weinbergeretal09.pdf)
-suggest adding or subtracting the value of the feature based according to another hash function.
+suggest adding or subtracting the value of the feature according to another hash function.
 Here's a more concrete description of Weinberg's method, expressed in Python: